ahmadmayahi/mayahi.net/content/posts/elasticsearch/introduction-to-elasticsearch.md

 If you add an additional node with sufficient capacity, Elasticsearch can store data in both nodes, meaning that the cluster now has enough storage capacity.

-Sharding is a way of dividing indices into smaller pieces, so each piece is referred to as a shard.
+**Sharding is a way of dividing indices into smaller pieces**, so each piece is referred to as a shard.

 For example, an index of size 1 TB could be divided into four shards of sizes 250 GB and then spreading over four nodes.